 The reception will be followed by presentations and a keynote address by an award-winning writer.
-There is limited room for guests Friday evening; but please check with us first if you are considering bringing someone along – (816) 235-1168.
+We often accommodate guests on Friday evening, but please check with us first if you are considering bringing someone along: (816) 235-1168.

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.

-A continental breakfast, hearty lunch, and snacks will be served on both Saturday and Sunday.
+Coffee, juice, water, light snacks will be served both Saturday and Sunday.
 Upon registration, you will be provided with a detailed schedule and map to Diastole.

-Conference cost without college credit is $249.00 for attendance at all sessions, readings, lunches, breakfasts, and receptions.
-Participant students electing the optional, private manuscript evaluation pay an additional $75.00 per manuscript, if manuscript & fee are received by June 15, 2016; later manuscripts are charged $100 per ms. Fees due at the time of manuscript submission.
+Conference cost without college credit is $159.00 for participation in all sessions, readings, and receptions.
+Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission (see "Manuscript Evaluation," below).

 Credit students: Professional, private consultation on manuscripts is required for credit students.
 This private evaluation is included in the tuition fee.
-Manuscripts are due June 15, 2016.
+Manuscripts are due at University House* Wed., June 13, 2018.

-Regular participants may elect to have a private manuscript consultation for an optional $75.00 fee (if we receive ms. and fee by June 15; after June 15, 2016, the fee is $100).
+Noncredit participants may elect to have a private manuscript consultation for an optional $60.00 fee (if we receive manuscript and fee by June 13, 2018; after Wed., June 13, if tutors are available, the fee is $85).